brunaerolim/authapp/README.md

 ## Project Status

 This project is actively under development.
-Core authentication and card validation features are implemented and undergoing testing.
+Core authentication are under improvements

 ### Completed Features